Yunxiai88/plp_p3/training/sentiment/README.md

 # Training
 We use pre-trained weights as a starting point to train our own annotationed dataset.

-# Train a new model starting from pre-trained BERT model (BertForSequenceClassification)
+## Train a new model starting from pre-trained BERT model
-Pls refer to Sentiment-Mining.ipynb for more details
+Pls refer to Sentiment-Mining.ipynb for more details(BertForSequenceClassification).

 ## Requirements
 Python 3.7, torch, transformers and other common packages listed in `requirements.txt`.